yuvaldori/gigaspaces-wiki-jekyll/xap101/notify-container.markdown

 # Take on Notify

 The notify event container can be configured to automatically perform a take on the notification data event.
 It can also be further configured to filter out events if the take operation returned `null`.
-(This usually happens when several clients receive this event, and only one succeeds with the take.)
+(This usually happens when several clients receive this event, and only one succeeds with the take.) please note that pojo properties should implement hashcode and equals so matching can succeed.(avoid using take on notify when one of the object fields is primitive array)

 Here is how the notify container can be configured: